BorealisAI/keyphrase-generation/README.md

 This is the official codebase for the following paper, implemented in PyTorch:

-Author List. **Diverse Keyphrase Generation with Neural Unlikelihood Training .** Conference (Year).
+Hareesh Bahuleyan and Layla El Asri. **Diverse Keyphrase Generation with Neural Unlikelihood Training.** COLING  2020.
 ArXiv Link

 ## Setup Instructions